 The experienced team includes specialist nurses, dietitians and consultants who are on hand to monitor your condition and offer advice when it’s needed.
 We also work closely with the podiatry service.

-The anticipated waiting time for this service is no more than 4 weeks.
+The current average waiting time for the Diabetes service is 5.2 weeks.

 Using this service

 To use this service you’ll need a referral from your doctor (GP) or another health care professional such as your district nurse.
 If you think you would benefit from this service, please speak to one of these people first.

 If you have Type 1 diabetes and have used the service before then we are happy for you to approach us yourself.

 If your diabetes is less well controlled than it could be and you are referred to Bromley Healthcare for us to work with you to improve this we will invite you to come to one of our clinics to see a Diabetes Specialist Nurse, Dietitian or Consultant Diabetologist (the choice of clinician depends on your particular requirements).